CheeGY/cheegy.github.io/_posts/2020-12-31-PyTorchColab.md

 ![alt text](/assets/img/torch_logo.png "Pytorch")

 [PyTorch](https://pytorch.org/) is a machine learning/deep learning open source library, based on the programming language, Python.
 It provides two key features; tensor computing through GPUs, as well as neural networks based on an automatic differentiation system.

-What makes PyTorch popular among data scientists and AI enthusiasts is its ability to parallelize computations using GPUs, and this speeds things up significantly.
+What makes PyTorch popular among data scientists and AI enthusiasts is its ability to parallelize computations using GPUs, and this speeds up training and data processing significantly.

 ## What is Google Colab?